jeqcho/Stereophonic-hearing/README.md

 * **Chooi Je Qin** - *Initial work* - [Stereophonic-hearing](https://github.com/jeqinchooi/Stereophonic-hearing)

-See also the list of [contributors](https://github.com/jeqinchooi/jeqinchooi/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details